Lab tests show substance found at White House was cocaine - Local News 8

 By Kevin Liptak, CNN

-(CNN) — Lab testing for the substance found at the White House on Sunday has come back positive for cocaine, according to a person familiar with the matter.
+(CNN) — Lab testing for the substance found at the White House on Sunday has come back positive for cocaine, a spokesman for the Secret Service told CNN.

 Previous field testing showed a positive result for cocaine, but the substance was sent for further evaluation and testing, the Secret Service had said previously.

-The substance was found near the ground floor entrance to the West Wing, the person said.
+The substance was found near the ground floor entrance to the West Wing, a person familiar with the matter said.
 The location is where staff-led tours of the White House pass through on their way into the building.

 The substance was found near where guests are asked to leave their cell phones before proceeding into the West Wing.